Developing new virtual reality treatments for eating disorders

 What we hope to achieve

-Our end goal is for our interventions to be used as part of treatment for people with eating disorders.
+Our end goal is for our intervention to be used as part of treatment for people with eating disorders.

 Would you like to take part in our study?